janithmalshan/sample-react-mui-janith/README.md

-# react-redux-registration-login-example
+# react-mui-customized-components

-React + Redux - User Registration and Login Tutorial & Example

-For documentation and further details go to http://jasonwatmore.com/post/2017/09/16/react-redux-user-registration-and-login-tutorial-example
+React + Redux + webpack + SCSS + Material UI v4

+npm install |
+npm run start

+You will see the login page.
+Click on login button to see the UI components